 1967 The Land of the Gods

 Chagall had the rare ability to start each morning fresh as if each day was the first.
-He saw each flower as the most brilliant, each fruit as the sweetest, and each woman as the most beautiful.
+He saw each flower as the most brilliant, each fruit as the sweetest, and each woman as the most beautiful, evident in every unique Marc Chagall painting.

 - Art Gallery of New South Wales